honghlin/honghlin.github.io/_pages/publications.md

 [On Sketching Trimmed Statistics.](https://arxiv.org/abs/2506.07342) \\
 with Hoai-An Nguyen, and David P. Woodruff

+$L_p$ Sampling in Distributed Data Streams with Applications to Adversarial Robustness \\
+with Zhao Song, David P. Woodruff, Shenghao Xie, and Samson Zhou \\
+SODA 2026

 Nearly-Linear Time and Massively Parallel Algorithms for $k$-Anonymity. \\
 With Kevin Aydin, David P. Woodruff, and Peilin Zhong \\